 Here are the more common colors and how major website developers use them to their advantage:

-• Pink evokes a sense of femininity and softness, which lingerie giant Victoria’s Secret uses to great effect.
+- Pink makes you feel a sense of femininity and softness, which lingerie giant Victoria’s Secret uses to great effect.

 We’ve previously publlished an article about the psychology of color in web design, and here is an infographic from Kissmetrics that summarizes color psychology nicely: